 As stated, this is a lesser known option for juniors but is a great one for your youth golfer to try out.
 We have seen this driver in use at various regional and national tournaments in the 8 to 10-year-old age groups.
 For good deals check out the Callaway pre-owed site or check pricing at the Amazon link below.

-The third of our recommended Callaway driver options is the Callaway XR 16.
+The fourth of our recommended Callaway driver options is the slightly older Callaway XR 16.
 The “R-MOTO Face Technology” is 19% thinner than earlier drivers and the body is lighter too, resulting in more ball speed across the face and redistributed weight for more MOI.

 When it debuted, the XR 16 driver head was up to 15g lighter than comparative drivers by using lighter 8-1-1 Titanium (that has more aluminum in it to reduce weight) whilst maintaining strength.
 The 9, 10.5 and 12 degree drivers are adjustable 3 degrees (1 down, 2 up) and there is also a draw setting.

 Like Callaway and Taylormade, Ping has developed a series of entry level junior club sets, called the Ping Moxie.
 The Ping Moxie K is for ages 6-7, the Moxie G is for ages 8-9 and the Moxie i is for ages 10-11.
 Note that the K-series does not have a driver.
 The G and i-series both have a driver with 16 degrees of loft.
 The Ping moxie clubs are suitable for beginner juniors.

 In 2018 Ping launch a new line of juniors clubs designed to fit juniors from 4.5" to 5.2" or approximately ages 7 to 13 years old.
 The Prodi G junior golf sets have similar technology to Ping's very good adult clubs.
 What's more is that, if you buy a set of at least 5 clubs, Ping will provide a one-time free fitting to re-shaft, lengthen, re-weight or regrip the set of junior clubs.
 They have called this the "Get Golf Growing" program.